Sleep & Recovery guide

 NHS insomnia guidance lists caffeine as one of the common things that can contribute to poor sleep, alongside stress, room conditions, alcohol, nicotine, shift work, medicines, and some health conditions.
 That means caffeine is worth checking, but it is rarely the only possible explanation.

-- Keep the rest of your routine boringly consistent: wake time, wind-down, meals, screens, and bedroom setup.
+2. Keep your wake time, wind-down, meals, screens, and bedroom setup broadly similar.

 What timing might look like